nrfta/provider-provisioning-adapter/README.md

    ```
 ## Scripts
 Scripts can be written in any language.
 The only requirements are this: it must be executable, and accept a single string argument as a positional param.
 The data being passed to the script is minified JSON string.
-The shape of the object differs between the CREATE/REMOVE scripts and MOD scripts - as seen below.
+The shape of the object differs between the CREATE/REMOVE scripts and MODIFY scripts - as seen below.

 #### CREATE/REMOVE scripts data shape
 ```